leahmariefernandez/Health-Application/README.md

 - Add symptoms to Medical Analyzer
 - Book an appointment with doctor or,
 - Book a COVID-19 test, based off symptoms
+- Save Symptom List to File
+- Load Symptom List to File

 *Code Credit to HairSalon and Teller*